 Registration alone does not guarantee enrollment, nor does registration alone guarantee the right to participate in a class.
 In some cases, students will need to obtain the approval of the instructor or representative of the department that offers a course.
 Please check this website and the registration instructions contained in the Directory of Classes and/or Vergil for all necessary approvals.

 New students may register for classes only after attending an undergraduate Academic Planning Session or Postbac Planning Session.
 Students are expected to consult with their advisors for approval of their schedules either prior to, or shortly after, registering for courses.
-Additional details will be covered during the Academic Planning Sessions for students matriculating each term.
+Additional details will be covered during the Academic or Postbac Planning Sessions for students matriculating each term.

 Process for All Students

 Prior to meeting with their advisors about registration, students should consult the GS website in order to plan a schedule of classes.
 The website provides major requirements and current course descriptions for undergraduates and the prescribed prehealth curriculum for Postbac Premed students, as well as times and locations of classes.
-Students may also consult the Directory of Classes for detailed information.
+Students may also consult the Directory of Classes and/or Vergil for detailed information.
 Students plan their programs with the help of their GS advisors and, for those who have declared their majors, with the additional assistance of faculty advisors.
 The advisor must approve the original program as well as any subsequent changes.
 If a course requires permission of the instructor or department, a student is responsible for obtaining that permission.
 Registration for courses in divisions of the University not listed on the GS website requires permission from the Office of the Dean of Students.

 Cancelations and Changes to Registration